India women's national football team: 2022 onwards

+India playing XI vs Vietnam at the 2026 AFC Asian Cup.

 India returned to the AFC Women's Championship, now known as the AFC Women's Asian Cup, when it hosted the 2022 edition.
 They last appeared in 2003, before qualifiers was introduced since the 2006 edition.
 However India was forced to withdraw from the 2022 tournament it is hosting due to a COVID-19 outbreak within the team.

 At the 2022 SAFF Women's Championship, India lost a match at the regional tournament for the first time.
 They lost against Bangladesh 0–3 in the group stage.
 The team also lost the semifinal against Nepal 0–1.
 Thus failing to win the SAFF title for the first time ever.

 In July 2025, India secured a berth at the AFC Women's Asian Cup for the first time via qualification.
 India defeated group qualifiers host Thailand 2–1 to earn a berth at the 2026 edition set to be hosted in Australia.
 Head coach Crispin Chettri noted the distinct challenges in managing a women’s team, emphasizing injury risks and physiological considerations.